bhagath555/learn-cpp-gtest/README.md

 * are unable to configure your windows system for C/C++ project development.
 * would like to know more about cmake or gtest or anything related C++.

-I have gather all this information by browsing in other github projects and stackoverflow questions.
-Please do you sugeest any of the useful source that helps in widening the C++ knowledge.
+I have gather all this information by browsing all over the internet i.e. other github repositories and stackoverflow questions.
+We can find solution for any problem that we may encounter in programming, but those solutions are scattered all around the internet.
+So, I thought it good to have all the thing at one place.
+That's why came up with this repository idea.
+To improve this repository by adding any additions resources, please do suggest modifications/suggestions that helps in widening the C++ knowledge of all.

+Bhagath Mamindlapelly